-Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest?
-Is It For Real Or For TV?
+Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest Love?
+For Real Or For TV?

 A post shared by ELIZA CUMMINGS (@ladyelizacummings) on

-Do you think on Southern Charm, Whitney’s relationship with Larissa, and now Eliza, are the real deal. or is it casting?
+Do you think on Southern Charm, Whitney’s relationship with Larissa, and now Eliza, are the real deal or is it casting?

 [Featured Image by Andreas Rentz/Getty Images]